Connect with us

 False promises – Some property developers in Kenya have been making false promises in desperate efforts to lure potential customers in a highly competitive marketplace.

-The developers promote false specifications and amenities such as swimming pool, sports area, etc. but fail to deliver the same citing lack of approval and other technicalities.
+The developers promote false specifications and amenities such as a swimming pool, sports area, etc. but fail to deliver the same citing a lack of approval and other technicalities.

 It is also common to find builders deviating from the original house plan.
 Angry buyers are often unable to challenge the developers in court since most contracts contain clauses indicating that “layouts and images are for visual presentation only and are subject to change”.